wprig/wprig/readme.txt

 2. Configure theme settings, including the theme slug and name.
   * View `./config/config.default.json` for the default settings.
   * Place custom theme settings in `./config/config.json` to override default settings.
+  * Place local-only theme settings in `./config/config.local.json`, e.g. potentially sensitive info like the path to your BrowserSync certificate.
 3. In command line, run `npm install` to install necessary node and Composer dependencies.
 4. In command line, run `npm run build` to generate the theme.
 5. In WordPress admin, activate the theme.